 “It was a fun project where we flew in Marlon, who had never tried cold water surfing before, directly from Indonesia up to northern Norway.
 Together we surfed in Arctic waters in the middle of winter.
 It was interesting to see a surfer that I myself have looked up to, being exposed to a completely foreign environment, where suddenly I was in my natural element and he was out of his.
 I’m passionate about doing such things.
 Odd stories and destinations.
 Preferably cold water.
 The stranger the places, the better.”

 Tim realized that with his background he could make an impact through social media and saw it as an opportunity to convey his lifestyle and his stories.
-The commitment to sustainability came in naturally.
+The commitment to responsibility came in naturally.

 “The environmental issues have grown on me since 2014 – 2015.
 For me as a surfer, the environmental problems are something that is visible in nature.
 Our planet consists of 70 percent water and we have treated our oceans like trash cans for decades.
 As surfers, we see the changes that are happening in the oceans.
 I have never understood why we can not take care of our rubbish and have proper waste management.
 Or that we do not understand that disposable products, plastics, fishing nets and the release of chemicals destroy the oceans so that we can not even eat the fish because of all the microplastics and toxins.”